FREQUENTLY ASKED QUESTIONS

 What are the drop off and pick up times for my child?

 The Blue Door (2/3s) school day is from 8:45 am to 12:15 pm.
-The Red Door (3/4s) and Yellow Door (4/5s) school days are from 8:30 am to 12:30 pm.
-If your child stays for the After-School Enrichment program, pickup is 2:30 pm Monday through Thursday.
-In observance of Shabbat, there is no After-School Enrichment program on Fridays.
+The Red Door (3/4s) and Yellow Door (4/5s) school days are from 8:30 am to 2:30 pm.
+Children in the Blue Door classroom may elect to stay until 2:30 pm.
+Additionally, all children are invited to stay for our Extended Day programming, which dismisses at 5:30 pm.
+Please note that in observance of Shabbat, Fridays dismissal for ALL children is 12:15/12:30pm.

 What is the teacher to student ratio at Yaldaynu?